Tourism in Gilgit-Baltistan: Geography

 Gilgit-Baltistan borders Pakistan's Khyber Pakhtunkhwa Province to the west, a small portion of the Wakhan Corridor of Afghanistan to the north, Xinjiang, China to the northeast, the Indian territory Jammu and Kashmir and Ladakh to the southeast, and the Pakistani-administered state of Azad Kashmir to the south.

 Gilgit-Baltistan is home to five of the "eight-thousanders" and to more than fifty peaks above 7000 m.
 Gilgit, Astore and Skardu are the three main hubs for expeditions to those mountains.
 The region is home to some of the world's highest mountain ranges.
 The main ranges are the Karakoram and the western Himalayas.
 The Pamir Mountains are to the north, and the Hindu Kush lies to the west.
 Amongst the highest mountains are K2 (Mount Godwin-Austen) and Nanga Parbat, the latter being one of the most feared mountains in the world.
 Known as the “Killer Mountain,” Nanga Parbat’s fatality rate is approximately 21 deaths per 100 successful summits.

 Three of the world's longest glaciers outside the polar regions are found in Gilgit-Baltistan: the Biafo Glacier, the Baltoro Glacier, and the Batura Glacier.
 There are, in addition, several high-altitude lakes in Gilgit-Baltistan.

 Karakoram Highway

 The Karakoram Highway is the major highway of Gilgit-Baltistan, which connects the region with the rest of Pakistan to the south and with China at its north end.
-It is highest paved road in world is sometimes termed as the "8th Wonder of World."
+It is the highest paved road in the world and is sometimes termed as the "8th Wonder of World."

 Major valleys

-Gilgit Baltistan is home of world highest and beautiful valleys.
+Gilgit Baltistan is home to some of the world highest valleys.
 These include Ghanche, Shiger, Astore Valley, Gilgit, Ghizer Valley, Hunza Valley, Skardu and Nagar Valley.